MonolithProjects/ansible-github_actions_runner/README.md

 * Debian 13
 * Fedora 43
-* Rocky Linux 10
+* Rocky Linux 9
 * Ubuntu 24

 ## Role Variables

-This is a copy from `defaults/main.yml`
+This is a copy of `defaults/main.yml`

 ```yaml
 ---